Kansas State University

 The Ohio Northern University "Star of Northwest Ohio" Marching Band

-525 S. Main St. Ada, OH 45810 Phone: 419-772-2000 School Website: Ohio Northern University Marching Band Website: The Star of Northwest Ohio Marching Band Drumline Website: The ONU Drumline Director of Marching Band: Dr. Charles Bates Members in Marching Band: 200 Members in percussion section: 18 Enrollment of University: 3,721 Mascot: Klondike University Notes: The Ohio Northern University Marching Band was organized in 1890 through the school's military department.
-Early on, the band played for military events and special university functions.
-The marching band was not active with athletic events until the early 1900's.
-Today, "The Star of Northwest Ohio" is a part of the department of music and is very active both on and off campus.
-The group uses a modified corps style of marching, with a host of colorguard members and twirlers that compliment an outstanding group of musicians.
-The ONU marching band performs at all home football games, area parades, band festivals and many special events throughout the world.
+525 S. Main St. Ada, OH 45810 Phone: 419-772-2000 School Website: Ohio Northern University Marching Band Website: The Star of Northwest Ohio Marching Band Drumline Website: The ONU Drumline Director of Marching Band: Dr. Charles Bates Percussion Instructor: Dr. Sarah Waters Members in Marching Band: 200 Members in percussion section: 18 Enrollment of University: 3,721 Mascot: Klondike University Notes: The Ohio Northern University Marching Band was organized in 1890 through the Military Department at ONU.
+The band played for military events and other university functions but was not active with athletic events until the early 1900s when the athletic department was developed.
+Today, the band is part of the Department of Music and is very active on and off campus in a variety of performances.
+The band uses a modified corps-style of marching, along with colorguard, twirlers, and off-the-field percussion battery and three field commanders.
+The band performs at all ONU home football games, one away game per season, and several local parades.
+In addition, the band has been featured at numerous high school marching band festivals and competitions throughout Ohio.
 Membership in "The Star of Northwest Ohio" is open to all Ohio Northern students.
 The ONU Marching Band has performed for audiences all over the world.
 In recent years, the band has performed in Beijing, Shanghai, Rome, Sorrento, Hawaii, Paris, London, Montreal, Toronto, and Los Angeles, California.
-The band program is committed to education beyond the walls of the classroom. |
+The ONU Marching Band is directed by Dr. Charles Bates. |

 |